A communication plan is a document that enables you to outline how you are going to effectively deliver a message to the appropriate stakeholders.

 A SWOT analysis will help you identify the internal strengths and weaknesses of the company and its external opportunities and threats.
 A PEST analysis will help you assess external factors that impact the company, including political, environmental, social, and technological factors.
 Lastly, the perception map will help you compare how customers view your brand against that of your competitors.

-For example, a situation analysis can help you identify how you can improve your brand image with a communication plan, whether or not your customers are interested in it, and how it compares to what your competitors offer.
+For example, a situation analysis can help you identify how you can improve your brand image with the plan, whether or not your customers are interested in it, and how it compares to what your competitors offer.

 Define objectives and goals, stakeholders, and team members

-For example, the goal of a communication plan may be to keep stakeholders and team members informed of the progress of the project and any changes you may have made.
+The goal of the plan may be to keep stakeholders and team members informed of the progress of the project and any changes you may have made.

 Identify the audience

 Next, the audience of the message should be identified.
-It will help you adapt the communication plan to what they need to know.
-When writing a communication plan for stakeholders, it is important to specify who they are.
+It will help you adapt the plan to what they need to know.
+When writing the plan for stakeholders, it is important to specify who they are.
 They may be investors, employees, customers, media outlets, or local government officials.
 Identifying the stakeholders may impact how you choose to convey the message.

 Outline and write your plan